 - Third I think again taking from the JBL waterproof speaker line the style of buttons from JBL waterproof speakers and make them smaller.
 This will make them a bit more user-friendly in the kitchen with messy or wet hands and add to its overall usability and durability.

 - Finally, if the area on the back where the battery is could be made smaller.
 I found and read from other users that it’s not very comfortable against the back of your neck when lying back on the couch.

 Bose also manufactures their own version of a wearable speaker with their Soundwear wearable speaker.
 Similar design as the JBL Soundgear but a little more flexible and at around $100 more than the JBL Soundgear and $50 more than the JBL Soundgear BTA.

-I cannot give you a direct sound comparison as I don't have a pair of Bose Soundwear to try out.
+I cannot give you a direct sound comparison as I don’t have a pair of Bose Soundwear to try out.
 But from various reports, they do fit comfortably and sound very good.
-The Bose also have a 12 hours of battery life and has an IPX4 rating.
+The Bose also has 12 hours of battery life and has an IPX4 rating.
 Meaning it can handle a little water splashing.